tanner-johnson2718/MEME_OS/README.md

 rapidly building, deploying, and debuging minimal (modified) linux images that target the qemu x86_64 emulator using the buildroot build system.
-Will use kernel modules and user apps to modthe output image, will not mod actual kernel source.
+Will use kernel modules and user apps to modthe output image, will not mod actual kernel source (for now, have documentation to aid in this for future dev).
 The goal is to have the following:

 - [X] Archived buildroot build system and linux source
 - [X] Set of out of tree user apps that are "compiled" into image